DOSull/dosull.github.io/publications.md

 **O’Sullivan D** and DJ Unwin.
 2003. *Geographic Information Analysis* (Wiley: Hoboken, NJ).

 ## in refereed journals
+Chaves LF, MD Friberg, LA Hurtado, RM Rodríguez, **D O’Sullivan** and LR Bergmann.
+2021 (Online first).
+Trade, uneven development and people in motion: Used territories and the initial spread of COVID-19 in Mesoamerica and the Caribbean. *Socio-Economic Planning Sciences* doi:[10.1016/j.seps.2021.101161](https://dx.doi.org/10.1016/j.seps.2021.101161)

 Gibadullina A, LR Bergmann and **D O’Sullivan**.
 2021.
 For Geographical Network Analysis. *Tijdschrift voor Economische en Sociale Geografie* **112**(4) 482-487 doi:[10.1111/tesg.12489](https://dx.doi.org/10.1111/tesg.12489).

 **O’Sullivan D**.
 2021.
 New mappings of GIScience and geography.
 A commentary on May Yuan’s ‘GIS research to address tensions in geography.’ *Singapore Journal of Tropical Geography* **42**(1) 31–35. doi:[10.1111/sjtg.12345](https://dx.doi.org/10.1111/sjtg.12345)